elix-stack/collective-noun/README.md

 This project is open for contributions!
 Feel free to open an issue or submit a pull request for any suggestions, improvements, or additional collective nouns.

-## License
+## 📝 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You can also view the [LICENSE](LICENSE) file in this repository.
 You are free to use, modify, and distribute the code as long as you provide proper attribution to the original author.